billie66/TLCL/book/project.md

     >         </BODY>
     ></HTML>"

-The leading “>” character is the shell prompt contained in the PS2 shell variable.
+The leading “&gt;” character is the shell prompt contained in the PS2 shell variable.
 It appears whenever we type a multi-line statement into the shell.
 This feature is a little obscure right now, but later, when we cover multi-line programming statements, it will turn out to be quite handy.